Table of Contents

+A brace is often not used initially because most hold the knee in full extension (completely straight) and this can worsen the pain by decreasing the space within the knee joint capable of accommodating any fluid or swelling.
 Many patients choose initial conservative or nonsurgical treatment for a meniscus tear.
-Once the injury symptoms have calmed, the physician may recommend exercise programs, specifically guided by physical therapists, to strengthen the muscles surrounding the knee and add to the stability of the joint.
+Once the injury symptoms have calmed, the health-care professional may recommend specifically guided exercise programs; physical therapists are especially helpful, to strengthen the muscles surrounding the knee and add to the stability of the joint.
 Maintaining an ideal body weight will also help lessen the forces that can stress the knee joint.
 Shoe orthotics may be useful to distribute the forces generated by walking and running.
 Braces tend not to be effective because the meniscus injury does not cause the knee joint to become structurally unstable.

 Degenerative joint disease

 Exercise and muscle strengthening may be an option to protect the joint and maintain range of motion.
 As well, anti-inflammatory medications may be considered to decrease swelling and pain arising from the knee joint.

 Cortisone medication injections into the knee joint may be used to decrease joint inflammation and to bring temporary symptom relief that can last weeks or months.
-A variety of hyaluronan preparations are approved for mild to moderate knee degenerative arthritis and include hylan G-F 20 (Synvisc) and hyaluronan (Orthovisc).
+A variety of hyaluronan preparations are approved for mild to moderate knee degenerative arthritis and include hylan G-F 20 (Synvisc), sodium hyaluronate injection(Euflexxa, Hyalgan), and hyaluronan (Orthovisc).